 Answer: 4.
 You can use CloudWatch Logs to monitor applications and systems using log data.
 For example, CloudWatch Logs can track the number of errors that occur in your application logs and send you a notification whenever the rate of errors exceeds a threshold you specify.

 Free Practice Test

-Test your knowledge with this FREE AWS Developer Associate Practice Exam
+Test your knowledge with this FREE Practice Exam for the AWS Certified Developer Associate